Ingeborg Marx

-Ingeborg Marx (born in Hasselt) is a Belgian female retired powerlifter and weightlifter, competing in the 58 kg category and representing Belgium at international competitions.
+Ingeborg Marx (born 24 April 1970 in Hasselt) is a Belgian female retired powerlifter and weightlifter, competing in the 58 kg category and representing Belgium at international competitions.

 As powerlifter, she participated in 1993 and 1997 World Games, winning two medals and was IPF World champion in 1994.
+She was also a Category I referee.

-Then, she switched to the weightlifting and participated at the 2000 Summer Olympics in the 58 kg event.
+She switched to Weightlifting and participated at the 2000 Summer Olympics in the 58 kg event.
 She competed at world championships, most recently at the 1999 World Weightlifting Championships.